The Lowdown on the Best Places Where to Eat in Little Rock

 Being from the South where fried fish and catfish are pretty popular, I still didn’t know anything about fish ribs.
 I honestly spent most of the day thinking we were going to eat wings or ribs for lunch.
 However, I soon learned that fish ribs or buffalo ribs, are from the Buffalo fish, a freshwater fish with white flaky meat similar to a catfish.

-And because no true Southern meal is complete without dessert, there’s fresh homemade pound cake and and plenty of sweet tea to be had.
+Because no true Southern meal is complete without dessert, there’s fresh homemade pound cake and and plenty of sweet tea to be had.

 Red Door